Wednesday, January 13th, 2021

 Operatory Disinfection and Air Purification

 Operatories have always been cleaned and disinfected before and after each patient.
 Provisional doors have been put in place to prevent any aerosols generated during a procedure from making their way into the hallways or waiting room.
-After a patient has been treated, the room is kept closed and empty for a specific amount of time to allow our filtration systems to reduce the aerosols by 99.9%.
+After a patient has been treated, the room is kept closed and empty for a specific amount of time to allow our filtration systems to purify any aerosols by 99.9%.
 This is possible at Caradoc Dentistry because we are equipped with HEPA air filtration units ("High Efficiency Particulate Air" filtration).
 These hospital grade units, in conjunction with a modern HVAC system allow our patients and team members to breathe comfortably, confidently, and safely in our office.

 Office Disinfection and Physical Distancing